KannonZenetism/zenetism-field-physics/zenetism/MP10-divine-archetypes-decoded-ch25.md

 **Justification**
 Kali walks the edge between liberation and annihilation.
 Her dance can strip the illusory self to reveal the eternal,
-or scatter structure beyond recovery.
+or scatter relative form beyond recovery.
 Transformative, but never tame.

 **Ethical Orientation**